Belemz1/Power-BI-Diversity-and-Inclusion-task/README.md

 - CREATE MEASURES
 - CREATE MEASURES WITH VARIABLES
 ### CREATING A CALENDER TABLE
 There is need to create a calender table since we have **last hire date** column in our dataset.
-This table is neccessary to enable us format, and draw out more information on any data realting to date in our dataset.
+This table is neccessary to enable us format, and draw out more information on any data relating to date in our dataset.

         Calender = ADDCOLUMNS(CALENDAR(DATE(1990,1,1),DATE(2050,12,31))
         ,"Year",YEAR([Date])